 However, despite this progress:

-- 16,000 children die every day, most from preventable and treatable causes such as pneumonia, diarrhea, and malaria.
+- 15,000 children die every day, mostly from preventable and treatable causes such as pneumonia, diarrhea, and malaria.

 - 2.7 million newborns around the world die each year — about 1 million on their very first day of life.

-The Reach Every Mother and Child Act will help implement a more efficient, sustainable approach for saving the lives of moms and babies.
+The Reach Every Mother and Child Act (S. 1730, H.R.
+4022) will help implement a more efficient, sustainable approach for saving the lives of moms and children.
+In turn, more children will be granted environments where they are protected, where families have a greater chance of being lifted out of poverty, and where they can live a childhood free from exploitation and violence.

 This bill will:

 - Coordinate a U.S. government strategy to end preventable maternal, newborn, and child deaths and help ensure healthy lives by 2035

 - Focus on the poorest and most vulnerable populations, recognizing the unique needs of different countries and communities

 - Accelerate partner country progress toward self-sustainability for maternal, newborn, and child health